 H is for al Hazm mall

-Although not open quite yet, the mall is a great architectural nod to the malls of Milan and Naples.
+The newest mall opening in Doha.
+The mall is a great architectural nod to the malls of Milan and Naples.
+Sn

 I is for the inland sea